JeffreyRobertLynch/JeffreyRobertLynch/README.md

 I build human-aligned AI systems that are transparent, adaptable, and designed to work alongside experts.

-Humans and AI have different cognitive strengths.
+Humans and AI models have different cognitive strengths.
 We can leverage both most effectively by dividing tasks within a structured yet flexible system to support real-world workflows.

 My solutions are: